Beginning my career I met a senior developer who was writing code like this:

 1. Express Feelings in Words

-This post is inspired by Dr. David Burns book Feeling Good.
+This post is inspired by Dr. David Burns's book Feeling Good.
 Where he teaches how to deal with negative emotions like failure, stress, anxiety and etc by putting a label on them.
 According to research, when you put a label on your emotions and feelings the negative effects of the emotions will be reduced.

 This is what I tried to achieve in this post.
 I outline situations and feelings disguised as an impostor.
-With these list of feelings, you can recognize an impostor feeling and say: "Oh Yes--Feeling incompetent when starting a new project--this is impostor syndrome".
+With this list of feelings, you can recognize an impostor feeling and say: "Oh Yes--Feeling incompetent when starting a new project--this is impostor syndrome".

 Recognizing the feeling and describing them in words will help you reduce the negative impact of impostor syndrome.